YoussefJedidi01/Real-Time-Collaborative-Task-Management-System-/README.md

 ## Technologies
 - **Java**: Programming language used for backend implementation.
 - **RMI (Remote Method Invocation)**: For communication between client and server over a network.
-- **Multithreading**: Each client action (e.g., add, update, delete task) runs in its own thread on the server to ensure parallel processing.
+- **Multithreading**: Each client action (e.g., add, update, delete task) runs in its own thread on the server to ensure parallel processing. **Threads are synchronized** to ensure that data integrity is maintained when multiple clients interact with the system concurrently.

 ## Project Structure
 - **Client.java**: The client-side application where users interact with the system, performing tasks like viewing, adding, and updating tasks.